Parrot-Developers/groundsdk-manifest/EULA.md

 specific SDK Components but not written elsewhere in the EULA apply only to the said SDK Component.

-- Ground SDK Mobile, PDrAW and OLYMPE are released under BSD 3 license detailed
+- OpenFlight, Ground SDK, Air SDK, PDrAW and OLYMPE are released under BSD 3 license detailed below:
-below:

 “Copyright © 2019, PARROT DRONES SAS
 Redistribution and use in source and binary forms, with or without